Owain Glyndŵr Day: Glyndŵr Day 2022

 The day of the Royal visit was marked by a number of protests.
-On his arrival at Cardiff Castle sections of the crowd booed the King's car and waved the Banner of Owain Glyndŵr, while as the car left the castle, a number of groups including Labour for an Independent Wales took part in a silent protest against the monarchy although protesters were reportedly outnumbered by supporters and wellsishers.
+On his arrival at Cardiff Castle sections of the crowd booed the King's car and waved the Banner of Owain Glyndŵr, while as the car left the castle, a number of groups including Labour for an Independent Wales took part in a silent protest against the monarchy.

 2025 Celebrations

 As part of the 2025 celebrations, the Culture Minister Jack Sargeant announced that Cadw would be offering free access for children under seventeen to a number of historic sites.
 The announcement followed a number of high profile "heritage crimes" in Wales and a BBC report suggesting that "ignorance and lack of education" was a factor in the rise of vandalism.